norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 - these founders are young, VCs love to back ambitous and inexperienced people
 - these innovators are achedemics and they are applying briliant ideas with not great code
 - inexperience means the wrong "shiny objects" are catching their eyes.
-Frameworks that should be focused on making the LLM interaction robust, polished, reliable, and with an excellent developer experience, are instead focused on adding API connections and provi
+Frameworks that should be focused on making the LLM interaction robust, polished, reliable, and with an excellent developer experience, are instead focused on adding API connections and providers - they are still excited about what "coding can do" and missing that the new tool is what needs focus
+- What we need is seasoned software patterns and abstractions applied to create durable frameworks. what the L
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjI2NTYwOCwtMTA4NDM0NTY0MywtMT
+eyJoaXN0b3J5IjpbLTE1MDk0MTc4OSwtMTA4NDM0NTY0MywtMT
 kyNjg2Mjg1MywxMjUxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAz
 NjEzMSwxOTUyNTc1MDExLC00NjQyMDc2MzMsLTM0ODU0MzkxNi
 wyMjA2MDI4NCwtOTcxMDY5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5